IsacPasianotto/2048-DRL/README.md

 ## What is 2048?

 It is a single-player game where the player has to slide tiles on a grid to combine them and create a tile with the number 2048.
-The game is played on a 4x4 grid, which is initially filled with two tiles, and every turn a new tile with a number 2 or more rarely 4 appears at a random empty spot on the board.\
+The game is played on a 4x4 grid, which is initially filled with two tiles, and every turn a new tile with the number 2 or more rarely 4 appears at a random empty spot on the board.\
 The player can slide the tiles in four directions: up, down, left, and right, the slide operation moves the tiles as far as possible in the chosen direction until they are stopped by either another tile or the edge of the grid.
-If two cells with the same number collide while moving, they will merge into a tile with the sum of their two values and the total score is incremented by the amount of the new formed tile.
+If two cells with the same number collide while moving, they will merge into a tile with the sum of their two values, and the total score is incremented by the amount of the newly formed tile.
 The resulting tile cannot merge with another tile again in the same move.
 Note that due to the game rules, the board will always be filled with tiles with a power of 2.

 ![example move](./images/example_move.png)*Fig. 1: example of a move "right" performed on a board*